7 Top POS Systems For 2022: Find The Best Retail Point Of Sale System For Your Business In This List

 - App Market: Like Square, Clover has its own app market, giving you access to hundreds of different applications that can improve your business or your personal experience within the POS, and the market is constantly updating.

 - Built-in Item Exchanges: The ability to exchange items within the store is simple and comes with the software.
 You don’t need to set up this function that also links up with your inventory to ensure an accurate count.

 All Clover accounts come with a merchant account, and you have to go with First Data/Fiserv as your back-end processor.
 But many companies sell Clover products and offer their merchant accounts (backed by Fiserv) with their own terms, so do your research on those companies before committing.
 You can also check out our article on the best Clover resellers for an idea of the most reputable companies to get your Clover machine from.
-If you decide to buy from Clover directly (recommended), plans start at $0/month for payment processing only, though you’ll pay just $39.95/month for the full Register plan with retail POS features.
+If you decide to buy from Clover directly (recommended), plans start at $0/month for payment processing only, though you’ll pay $39.95/month for the full Register plan with retail POS features.
 Additional devices are $10/month/register.

 - Quick and easy setup

 - Customizable feature-set